21o1/ZKPlayground/README.md

 ### Final Set-up And Key Generation
-Now we are ready to get our final trusted setup (circuit-specific Setup, Groth16 Phase 2) And Generate circuit key `snarkjs groth16 setup build/vote.r1cs powersOfTau28_hez_final_10.ptau build/vote_setup.zkey` By Running this command we will setup our TSU and Generate the zk verfication key for our circuit (im using vote circuit key as example)
+Now we are ready to get our final trusted setup (circuit-specific Setup, Groth16 Phase 2) And Generate circuit key `snarkjs groth16 setup build/vote.r1cs powersOfTau28_hez_final_10.ptau build/vote_setup.zkey` By Running this command we will setup  TSU (Trusted SetUp) and Generate the zksnarks proving key for our circuit (im using vote circuit key as example)
 ### Witness Generation
-We need to creat witness file '.wtns' from circuit and input , this file will contain  the vars and intermediate signals and output of our input file and circuit so by it we could prove that the circuit computed correctly without reveling to the real instruction and check the input vars, so it done by this instruction:
+We need to creat witness file '.wtns' from circuit and input , this file will contain  the vars and intermediate signals and output of our input file and circuit so by it we could prove that the circuit computed correctly without revealing the computation logic or the actual private inputs, so it done by this instruction:
 `node build/vote_js/generate_witness.js build/vote_js/vote.wasm input.json build/vote.wtns`
 ### In Case Of Any Errors
 If you faced this kind of errors `[ERROR] snarkJS: Powers of tau is not prepared.` , In this case you need to prepare the PTAU file before the phase to and this could be done by